heygrady/redux-selectors/README.md

   }
 }

-selectApples(state) // --> 1
+selectApples(state) // => 1
 ```

 ### Important notes:

 - redux-selectors uses [`WeakMap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) for the memoizer.
 A future version may allow you to specify your own memoizer ([reselect already allows this](https://github.com/reactjs/reselect/blob/master/README.md#createselectorcreatormemoize-memoizeoptions)).
 If you are targeting a browser that does not support `WeakMap`, you need to use a [polyfill](https://babeljs.io/docs/usage/polyfill/).
 - redux-selectors allows you to create a selector from a "path string".
-Under the hood it uses `lodash.get`, which _must be_ added as a peer dependency.
+Under the hood it uses `lodash.get`, which _must_ be added as a peer dependency.
 A future version will (somehow?) make it easy to use either `lodash.get`, `lodash/get`, or your own `get`.
 - If you use `composeSelectors` you _must_ have redux installed as a peer dependency.
 Under the hood, `composeSelectors` uses `compose` from redux.